 Whether it’s the costs, styling, or environmental impact, we understand that building a small home comes with plenty of questions.
 We’re here to help.
-Browse our frequently asked questions or reach out to us to better understand the benefits of building small.
+Browse our FAQs or reach out to us to learn more about the benefits of building with our small house kits.

 Product & Materials

-Each kit contains everything you need to assemble your home’s exterior shell and roof, including window openings and door opening.
+Each small house kit contains everything you need to assemble your home’s exterior shell and roof, including window openings and door opening.
 More info is available at this link.

 What are SIPs?

 Structural Insulated Panels (SIPs) are building panels used for walls, floors, and roofs.
-Our panels are the same materials chosen by contracting and building professionals around the world.
+Our energy-efficient panels are the same materials chosen by contracting and building professionals around the world.
+Building with SIPs reduce energy consumption at least 60%.
 We use Fischer SIPs as our supplier of choice.

 What’s the difference between panelized home kits and modular homes?

 Modular homes are built almost entirely off-site and delivered in modules.
-They are more expensive than panel home kits and have higher delivery and installation costs.
+They are more expensive than structural insulated panel home kits and have higher delivery and installation costs.

 How resistant are Mighty Small Homes to extreme weather and fire?

 Our SIPs are far stronger and more insulated than traditional stick-built houses.
 That makes them perform better in extreme wind and more resistant to fire.
 (SIPs panels are not fireproof or indestructible.)